Language lessons across the USA and Canada

 Face-to-Face Closed (Private) Group General or Business Spanish

-Skype, Google Meet or Zoom Online 1-to-1 (Individual) General or Business Spanish
+Google Meet or Zoom Online 1-to-1 (Individual) General or Business Spanish

-Our native-speaking qualified Spanish teachers can guide you and your group at your work or at home, at a time convenient to you.
-Classes can take place on any day of the week - even weekends - morning, afternoon or evening.
-If needs be, if meeting at your office or home is not suitable, you can take your lessons at the trainer's office.
-Study materials are supplied for you.
+You and your group can be trained by our native speaker qualified Spanish teachers, and can meet at your place of work or home at a time convenient to you.
+Tutorials can take place any day of the week, including weekends, and can be scheduled for the morning, afternoon or evening.
+If your home or office is not suitable for you, you can attend the lesson at the teacher's offices.
+You will be provided with all relevant lesson materials.
 Inquire now about our Spanish Courses or Take A Free Spanish Level Test

-Skype, Google Meet or Zoom Online Group (Closed or Open) General or Business Spanish
+Google Meet or Zoom Online Group (Closed or Open) General or Business Spanish

 Those wishing to learn Spanish in groups of 2 or more together (Two-to-One Spanish Lessons or Small Group In-Company Spanish Lessons) can sign up for our group classes.
 All students must be at nearly the same level of Spanish proficiency, must have the same needs from the language, and must be able to study at the same time and place as the others.
 Bookings must be made for all students simultaneously.
 Listen & Learn do not propose group sizes or more than 6-8 people, but In-Company Taster Spanish Lessons can occur with up to 12 people.
 Inquire now about our Spanish Courses or Take A Free Spanish Level Test